-When you arrive at lab, you should bring that week's handout and pick up next week's handout.
+When you arrive at lab, you should bring that week's lab handout and pick up any other handouts.
 If you misplace your handout, before you arrive in class, print out the electronic version available on D2L.
 These handouts include background info, instructions on how to do the experiments, extra questions, etc...
 You are responsible for: